engagementlab/CivicSeed/README.md

 *This step also applies to production.*

-CivicSeed uses `nconf` to create runtime configuration and environment variables. `Nconf` looks for a json config file in the project root folder, based on the environment.
+CivicSeed uses `nconf` to create runtime configuration and environment variables. `nconf` looks for a json config file in the project root folder, based on the environment.
 The file is named such: `config_[environment].json`.
 For example, in `PRODUCTION` the config file looked for by `nconf` is `config_production.json`.
 The exception to this is the local/development file which is called simply `config.json`.
 An example config file includes the following variables:

 	{
 		"NAME": "Civic Seed",